ZenghuPKU/zenghupku.github.io/menu/team.md

       <div class="content">
         <h4>Meng Tang (唐萌)</h4>
       <p class="text-muted" style="font-size:90%;line-height: 1em;">Lab Manager</p>
-      <p style="font-size:90%">Graduated from Heriot-Watt University in the UK, lived in Europe and the United States for six years, and currently serves as the Administrative Secretary for Research at the Zenglab.
-Passionate about food and travel.</p>
+      <p style="font-size:90%">Graduated from Heriot-Watt University in the UK, lived in Europe and the United States for many years, and currently serves as the Administrative Secretary for Research at the Zenglab. </p>
       </div>
   </li>